Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 3. Fostering Innovation

-Whether we talk about fintech trends or core innovation, regulations plays an important part in it.
+Whether we talk about fintech trends or core innovation, regulations play an important part in it.

 Clear regulatory compliance in fintech creates a predictable environment for all players, not just established institutions.